MattMiller1989/NeuralNetworkPractice/README.md

 I did some research on one-hot encoding and discovered a method in the pandas library called get_dummies() which automatically applied one-hot encoding to all of the categories in the data file.
 After using one-hot encoding, i was left with 63 categories

 ## Initial Model:
 Before using one-hot encoding, I had 11 categories.
 My model would not begin training unless I had at least one layer with 11 neurons.
-Because of this, my initial model looked something like this:.
-With two hidden layers (11 neurons, and 1 neuron).
+Because of this, my initial model looked something like this: With two hidden layers (11 neurons, and 1 neuron).
 And an output layer with only one neuron.
 Despite this being my very first model, after running 300 epochs, testing accuracy was still around 75%.
 Despite attempted improvements, my accuracy would not improve much.

 ## Improvements: